1988–89 in English football

 The 1988–89 season was the 109th season of competitive football in England.

 The season saw Arsenal win their first league title for 18 years, in dramatic fashion, as they beat defending champions Liverpool 2–0 at Anfield to clinch the title on number of goals scored.
-Liverpool had won the FA Cup six days earlier and for the second season running missed out on a unique second double.
-Third placed Nottingham Forest lifted both the Football League Cup and Full Members' Cup.
-The ban on English clubs, following the Heysel Stadium disaster, was now in its fourth season and UEFA then voted for it to continue for a fifth season.
+Liverpool had won the FA Cup six days earlier, and (for the second consecutive season) missed out on a unique second double.
+Third-placed Nottingham Forest lifted both the Football League Cup and the Full Members' Cup.
+The ban on English club teams playing in pan-European competitions, which had been instituted following the Heysel Stadium disaster, was now in its fourth season – and UEFA then voted for it to continue for a fifth season.
 In April 1989, fourteen Liverpool supporters were convicted of manslaughter relating to the disaster.

-The season was overshadowed by the Hillsborough disaster on 15 April 1989, which resulted in the deaths of 97 Liverpool fans in a crowd crush at the FA Cup semi-final.
+The season was overshadowed by the Hillsborough disaster on 15 April 1989, which resulted in the deaths of 97 Liverpool fans in a crowd crush at the FA Cup semi-final there.

 Overview

 Hillsborough disaster

 On 15 April, a crowd crush at the FA Cup semi-final between Liverpool and Nottingham Forest at Hillsborough killed 94 people and injured more than 300.
 A 95th Liverpool supporter died in hospital four days later.
 The death toll became 96 in March 1993, when Tony Bland died after being in a coma for nearly four years, and 97 in July 2021.
-A subsequent inquiry into the tragedy led to the Taylor Report, in which Lord Justice Taylor of Gosforth ordered that all top division clubs should have all-seater stadiums from the 1994–95 season onwards.
+A subsequent inquiry into the tragedy led to the Taylor Report, in which Lord Justice Taylor of Gosforth ordered that all top-division clubs should have all-seater stadiums from the 1994–95 season onwards.

 Changes to football on television

 One of the biggest changes in the history of football on television began in this season, as ITV gained exclusive rights to show Football League matches, both in live and highlights form.
 The rights cost £11m, up from £5.2m in 1983.
-Most of their coverage was of live matches on Sunday afternoons of top-flight games.
-They would hold the exclusive rights until 1992, when they lost coverage of the newly formed Premier League to Sky.
+Most of its coverage was of live top-flight games on Sunday afternoons.
+ITV went on to hold the exclusive rights until 1992, when it lost coverage of the newly formed Premier League to Sky.

-It ended a long-term partnership with the BBC, who in turn struck up a partnership with the FA for exclusive coverage of the FA Cup.
+It ended a long-term partnership with the BBC, which in turn struck up a partnership with the FA for exclusive coverage of the FA Cup.
 The BBC did not show another live English Football League match until 2009 and would not show another live top-flight football league match until 2020.